 It is also worth noting that the popularity of plant-based diets and the demand for healthier cooking oils continue to grow.
 This trend is likely to drive innovation in the plant oil industry, leading to the development of new products and variants that cater to different dietary preferences and health needs.

 In conclusion, while olive oil is widely recognized for its health benefits, the overall impact of different types of oils on our health and well-being is still an ongoing area of research.
 As we await further scientific findings, it is prudent to incorporate a variety of unsaturated oils, including olive oil, into our diets for optimal health.
-With an evolving understanding of the importance of diet in overall wellness, it is essential to stay informed and make informed choices about the oils we consume.
+With an evolving understanding of the importance of diet in overall wellness, it is essential to stay informed and make informed choices regarding the oils we consume.